penn0159/mtm6302-capstone-penn0159/README.md

 Pokedex

 Im using a simple design for this mockup to make the final product as linear as possible.
-The layout is easy to follow along and will show off the details in on organized fashion.
+The layout is easy to follow along and will show off the details in an organized fashion.